hugCarvalho/portfolio/README.md

 ## Portfolio

-Displays information about myslef and my projects so far.
+Displays information about myself and my projects so far.

 live: https://hugcarvalho.github.io/portfolio (<code>ctrl + click </code> to open in a new window)